---

 We built an internal identity provider using OAuth 2.0 with OpenID Connect:

-1. **Central auth service** - Issues tokens, manages user sessions
+1. **Central auth service**: issues tokens, manages user sessions

-2. **Division-specific scopes** - Each division defines its own permission scopes
+2. **Division-specific scopes**: each division defines its own permission scopes

-3. **Role mapping** - A user can be an admin in one division and a viewer in another
+3. **Role mapping**: a user can be an admin in one division and a viewer in another

-4. **Audit trail** - Every authentication event is logged centrally
+4. **Audit trail**: every authentication event is logged centrally

 ## Cloud Strategy: Multi-Provider

-We don't go all-in on one cloud provider.
+The team does not go all-in on one cloud provider.
 Different workloads have different requirements:

 - **Google Cloud** for AI/ML workloads and BigQuery analytics